KenYew/AMLSassignment19_20/README.md

 # AMLSassignment19_20
-A UCL applied machine learning module assignment comprising various implementation of machine learning and deep learning models to classify gender, emotion, face shape and eye colour based on CelebFaces Attributes Dataset (CelebA).
+This is a UCL: Applied Machine Learning module assignment comprising various implementation of machine learning models to classify gender, smiling, eye colour and face shape based on CelebFaces Attributes Dataset (CelebA) and Cartoon Dataset.